vot-archive/awsmap-node/readme.md

 # AWS mapper

-This tool allows you to quickly list all EC2 instances created in AWS.
+This tool allows you to quickly list all EC2 instances or S3 buckets created in an AWS account.

-That's basically it.
+You can add multiple accounts and toggle between them.

 ## Usage